xquery/curlpipe/README.md

 [Download](https://github.com/xquery/curlpipe/releases) the latest release for your platform or [build](#compiling) the software.

-To try it out, define a file (example.cp)
+To try it out, first define a file (example.cp)

 ```$bash
 [http://www.httpbin.org/get] > [/tmp/output.txt]
 ```
-and invoke curlpipe supplying that file as its only argument.
+and invoke curlpipe, supplying that file as its only argument.

 ```$bash
 > curlpipe example.cp
 ```

-If everything worked out allright you should now observe the output from the URI saved to a file.
+You should now observe the output from the URI saved to a file.

 ## Usage